carbon-language/carbon-lang/llvm/docs/LangRef.rst

     operands for the :ref:`bitcast instruction <i_bitcast>`.
 This is not a valid attribute for return values and can only be applied to one parameter.

+``nonnull``
+    This indicates that the parameter or return pointer is not null.
+This attribute may only be applied to pointer typed parameters.
+This is not checked or enforced by LLVM, the caller must ensure that the pointer passed in is non-null, or the callee must ensure that the returned pointer is non-null.

 .. _gc:

 Garbage Collector Names